VladlenaSkubi-du/Push_swap_42school/README.md

     rra
     ^D

-Checker can give you answers: "OK" if such operations will sort the stack, "KO" if not and "Error" if the following is true:
+Checker can give you answers: "OK" if such operations sorts the stack, "KO" if not and "Error" if the following is true:
  - there are not integers in the array input;
  - there are dublications in the array input;
  - "-5-", "--4", "+6+" and other mistakes with signs;